Use it to unit-test Appery.io server-code functions.

 ApperyUnit is intended to be used to unit-test Appery.io Server-Code functions.

-object that change data in Appery DB will just print request parameters to console but not actually change anything in DB.
+To be able to run tests multiple times the functions of Collection object that change data in Appery DB will just print request parameters to console but not actually change anything in DB.

 Also, some Appery Server-Code APIs are not yet supported by ApperyUnit.
 Current status can be found at the table below.